thornxyz/pdf-chat/README.md

 - **Framework**: FastAPI
 - **Libraries**: LangChain, PyMuPDF, FAISS
-- **Database**: Local storage for PDFs, chats, and vector databases
+- **Database**: SQLite for storing document metadata and chat history, FAISS for vector database storage.
+PDFs are stored on disk.
 - **Other**: Google Generative AI for embeddings and NLP

 ### Frontend